turbot/steampipe-plugin-snowflake/docs/tables/snowflake_network_policy.md

 Network policies enable restricting access to your account based on user IP address.

-**Note**: Only the network policy owner (i.e. role with the `OWNERSHIP` privilege on the network policy) or higher can query this table.
+**Note**: Only the network policy owner, i.e., a role with the `OWNERSHIP` privilege on the network policy, or higher can query this table.

 ## Examples